FlavScents AInsights Entry for Isovaleraldehyde (CAS: 590-86-3)

 - Molecular Weight: 86.13 g/mol

 Isovaleraldehyde is an aliphatic aldehyde characterized by a branched structure, which contributes to its distinct odor profile.
-The presence of the aldehyde functional group is crucial for its reactivity and sensory characteristics, often imparting a pungent, fruity aroma.
+The presence of the aldehyde functional group is crucial for its reactivity and sensory properties, often imparting a pungent, fruity aroma that is significant in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA